 Never underestimate the power of lime juice.
 Even a small amount will liven up a cocktail and help balance any sweetness.
 And fresh-squeezed lime juice is key.
 So find a lime, juice it (this should yield about an ounce of juice), and add .5 ounce to your highball.

 Step Three: Ginger Beer

 To be clear, ginger beer is not the same thing as ginger ale.
 For starters, ginger beer actually tastes like ginger, whereas ginger ale is mostly just a pale-yellow form of liquid candy.
-There are plenty of good ginger beer brands out there, but we typically go with Fever Tree.
-It packs a nice, spicy punch.
-Whatever brand you’re using, pour it into your highball so that you have about an inch and a half of room left at the top of your glass.
+Pour ginger beer into your highball so that you have about an inch and a half of room left at the top of your glass.

 This is the (extremely) rare type of cocktail that calls for a specific brand of alcohol.
 In this case, it’s Goslings Black Seal Rum - a dark rum that isn’t nearly as thick or heavy as the color suggests, with subtle notes of vanilla and molasses.
 Carefully pour 2 ounces of this rum over the ginger beer in your highball so that it floats at the top of your drink, creating a two-tone color scheme.
 This might seem silly to you, and you might be tempted to just dump your rum in and mix everything up - but you should know that at least 25% of the appeal of this cocktail is aesthetic.
 Do the right thing.
 The rum will eventually settle into the rest of the drink on its own, and, by that point, you’ll be writing us a thank you letter for showing you how to make a Dark ’n Stormy.
 Garnish with a lime wedge.